-Why Does PDA Make Us Sick?
+Why Does PDA Make Us Uncomfortable?

 As a Londoner, I spend a lot of time on the Tube (that's probably "subway" for most of you).
 Reading my book or scrolling aimlessly on my phone, I enjoy people-watching out of the corner of my eye, and more often than not, I witness couple after couple engaging in public displays of affection, also known as PDA.

 I don't hate public displays of affection.
 But I don't love them either.

 The archetypal coming-of-age film might romanticize it, representing it as largely the reserve of giggling teenagers, but PDA remains deeply contentious.
 Each time I find myself reaching for my boyfriend's hand, I worry that people will judge.
 Endlessly empathetic, I dread making others, even strangers, feel uncomfortable, though I have a natural inclination toward subtle physical affection.

 London-based Laura Vowels is a sex therapist at the therapy app Blueheart and certified by the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
 Vowels defines PDA as any form of physical contact between partners in a public setting.

 "This can be anything from holding hands to kissing and cuddling in front of others," Vowels added.

 Public displays of affection are often interpreted as symbolic of the relative happiness of a couple, with social media PDA cited as relatively conclusive of a happy, stable relationship.